The Gospel of the Eels

-The Gospel of the Eels: A Father, a Son and the World's Most Enigmatic Fish (Ålevangeliet: Berättelsen om världens mest gåtfulla fisk) is a 2019 book written by Swedish journalist and author Patrik Svensson.
+The Gospel of the Eels: A Father, a Son and the World's Most Enigmatic Fish (Ålevangeliet: Berättelsen om världens mest gåtfulla fisk) is a 2019 non-fiction book written by Swedish journalist and author Patrik Svensson.
 It won the 2019 August Prize for non-fiction.

-The book is non-fiction.
-It covers both the eel as a species and the eel's cultural history, and also has an autobiographical story about the author's relationship with his father.
+The book covers both the eel as a species and the eel's cultural history, and also has an autobiographical story about the author's relationship with his father.

 In 2020, it was translated into English by Agnes Broomé.